 The air heating element usually refers to a furnace or boiler.
 It uses air ducts throughout your home to transport the hot air, helping your home stay warm in cold weather.

 Fact: Your furnace and your air conditioning system are part of your home’s HVAC system.
 While the furnace is for heat, your AC is responsible for providing cool air for your home.
+It may require specific skills and tools to repair a furnace compared to AC.

 What is a furnace?